Gunawardena Lab

 jeremy.gunawardena at upf.edu

 I used to be a very pure mathematician, an algebraic topologist, but fell from grace some years ago (to borrow Marc Kac's gracious way of putting it) when I was a Dickson Instructor in the Mathematics Department at the University of Chicago.
 I volunteered to teach computer science, which made me interested in complexity, which eventually led to a long stint in industrial research at HP (Hewlett-Packard) Labs, where I ran part of the company's "blue skies" research programme.
-Post-genome systems biology brought complexity to centre stage and brought me to Harvard, to the Bauer Centre for Genomics Research at Harvard College and then to the Department of Systems Biology at Harvard Medical School, where my lab studied cellular information processing using a combination of experiments and mathematical theory.
-I left Harvard to join Pompeu Fabra University in Barcelona, to pursue new ideas about cellular learning.
+Post-genome systems biology brought complexity to centre stage and brought me to Harvard, to what was the Bauer Centre for Genomics Research at Harvard College and then to the Department of Systems Biology at Harvard Medical School, where my lab studied cellular information processing using a combination of experiments and mathematical theory.
+I left Harvard to pursue new ideas about cellular learning.

 last updated on 5 March 2026